 The 2011-2013 Accord was amended for 2012 to reflect revised policy guidance based on continued concern for the status of the population.
 The 2012 Amendment specified that the 2012 harvest guideline be based on a 16% harvest rate of the legal-size segment of the population, or 10,400 white sturgeon.
+Harvest sharing remained at 80/20 sport/commercial.
 The Amendment resulted in a 39% reduction in the guideline, which was allocated as follows for 2012: 2,080 commercial; 4,992 below Wauna (adjusted to 4,160 to reflect the change in the minimum size limit during the summer season); 2,080 mainstem above Wauna; and 1,248 for the lower Willamette River.
+Since the 2012 Amendment, no modifications or new Accords have been adopted.

 Additional guidance was provided by the Commissions for 2013.
-A Columbia River Fishery Management Workgroup, formed in 2012 to develop strategies and recommendations for restructuring Columbia River fisheries, developed two specific recommendations for sturgeon LCR fisheries.
+A Columbia River Fishery Management Workgroup, formed in 2012 to develop strategies and recommendations for restructuring Columbia River fisheries, developed two specific recommendations for LCR sturgeon fisheries.
 First was to allocate just 90% of the harvest guideline derived from the 16% harvest rate, holding 10% in reserve as a conservation buffer.
-The second recommendation was to consider implementing rules prohibiting retention of LCR origin white sturgeon if a decline in legal-size abundance forecast for 2012 held true, which turned out to be the case.